What Is Rotator Cuff Repair?

 - decreased range of motion in your shoulder joint

-You may want to discuss surgery with an orthopedic surgeon if you:
+Your doctor will suggest that you discuss surgery with an orthopedic surgeon if you:

 - have shoulder pain that lasts for more than six months, even after physical therapy